-(c) Segments
+(c) Markets

-We manage all our operations on a property-by-property basis.
+The Company manages all its operations on a property-by-property basis.
 Since each Property has similar economic and operational characteristics, the Company has one reportable segment, which is the operation of land lease Properties.
 The distribution of the Properties throughout the United States reflects our belief that geographic diversification helps insulate the portfolio from regional economic influences.
-We intend to target new acquisitions in or near markets where the Properties are located and will also consider acquisitions of Properties outside such markets.
+The Company intends to target new acquisitions in or near markets where the Properties are located and will also consider acquisitions of Properties outside such markets.